mattnedrich/react-native-demo-project/README.md

 ### For iOS
 Run `react-native run-ios` in the project root.
 It will perform some compilation and then launch the app in the iOS simulator.

+### For Android
+Open Android Studio, launch the AVD Manager, and start an virtual device.
+The, run `react-native run-android`.